omni-ai-npu/omni-ai-npu.github.io/_posts/2016-02-27-opnfv-parser.md

 ![yang2tosca arch](https://raw.githubusercontent.com/hannibalhuang/hannibalhuang.github.io/master/image/yang2tosca.png)

 The keyword analysis document describes what kind of keyword Parser would like to support for translation.
-Also in the analysis we identify that tosca-nfv standard would be main upstream standard to reflect Parser's requirements.
+Also in the analysis we identify that [tosca-nfv](http://docs.oasis-open.org/tosca/tosca-nfv/v1.0/tosca-nfv-v1.0.html) standard would be main upstream standard to reflect Parser's requirements.

+#### The B Release

+This is the first time for me to participate in a open source project release, and here are some of the lessons I learnt through the process:

+- Manage your expectations: Your project probably have a lot of good stuff, but be careful about what you will release.
+It is always a good idea to have a limited scope for a give release so that the project would deliver in time and gracefully.
+- Prepare as early as possible: Release engineer will take a lot of effort, so after you have defined the limited scope of your project's release, start the work early.
+We were in a frenzy during the later days of the B release and I would like to avoid it in the next release.
+- Don't be shy: Ask support from the release team, and get interactive.
+Never sit in a silo and wait for the release team to contact you about the problem of your project.
+For B release, Parser got a lot of great help from the community, such as the [Yardstick](https://wiki.opnfv.org/yardstick) team, the [compass4nfv](https://wiki.opnfv.org/compass4nfv) team, the [Documentation](https://wiki.opnfv.org/documentation_projects/opnfv_documentation) team (thanks Ryota!)

 The B release document could be found at [here](http://artifacts.opnfv.org/parser/brahmaputra/docs/parser_docs/index.html), and our repo could be found at [here](https://gerrit.opnfv.org/gerrit/#/admin/projects/?filter=parser).
 From the main [wiki](https://wiki.opnfv.org/parser) page you could find necessary info about Parser project (meeting time, HowToContribute guide, etc) if you are interested, and everyone is welcomed to contribute to the project !
 Just send an email to opnfv mailinglist with [parser] in the subject and describe your idea, and the team will take a look at it.

 ### The People